gitsumhubs/decluttarr-enhanced/README.md

 -   Removing downloads that are repeatedly have been found to be slow (remove_slow)
 -   Removing downloads that are stalled (remove_stalled)
 -   Removing downloads belonging to movies/series/albums etc. that have been marked as "unmonitored" (remove_unmonitored)
--   Periodically searching for better content on movies/series/albums etc. where cutoff has not been reached yet (search_cutoff_unmet_content)
+-   Periodically searching for better content on movies/series/albums etc. where cutoff has not been reached yet (search_cutoff_unmet)
--   Periodically searching for missing content that has not yet been found (search_missing_content)
+-   Periodically searching for missing content that has not yet been found (search_missing)

 Key behaviors: